azuniga1/LDS_Temples/README.md

 #### Choropleth Map
-In order to create two maps based on Country and US we need to we need to use pandas .groupby() and filter the data by United States
+In order to create two maps based on country and US we need to use pandas .groupby() and filter the data by United States

 ```python
 temples_by_country = temple_data.groupby(['Country'])
 united_states = temple_data.loc[temple_data['Country'] == "United States"].reset_index()
 ```

 ##### By Country